Modified frequency modulation: Overall format

+In some older disk formats this same problem was solved by the index hole, of which there was one for each sector, all positioned at the same radius (on one "track") beyond the innermost data track.
+A signal could be generated via a phototransistor when the start of each sector passed below the read head.
+No illegal encoding was thus necessary to distinguish data from the sync word.
+Later diskettes were manufactured with one index hole sufficient to indicate one particular sector, but they were mostly ignored with the sector number instead being part of the sector header.

 MMFM

-MMFM, (Modified Modified Frequency Modulation), also abbreviated M²FM, or M2FM, is similar to MFM, but suppresses additional clock bits, producing a longer maximum run length (a (1,4) RLL code).
+MMFM (modified modified frequency modulation), also abbreviated M²FM or M2FM, is similar to MFM, but suppresses additional clock bits, producing a longer maximum run length (a (1,4) RLL code).
 In particular, a clock pulse is only inserted between a pair of adjacent 0-bits if the first bit of the pair did not have a clock pulse inserted before it.
 In the example below, clock bits that would have been present in MFM are noted in bold: